-In general, optimal or successful aging refers to the way an individual can alter his or her aging processes by engaging in preventative measures and compensatory strategies.
+In general, optimal or successful aging refers to the way an individual can alter people’s aging processes by engaging in preventative measures and compensatory strategies.
 Utilizing such techniques permits an individual to avoid the negative changes that occur with pathological aging and slow down the normal aging process.
-More than likely, you will have heard that regular physical activity (Booth, Laye, & Roberts, 2011) and healthy diet are not only beneficial for physical health but also for cognitive health.
+More than likely, you will have heard that regular physical activity (Booth, Laye, & Roberts, 2011) and a healthy diet are not only beneficial for physical health but also for cognitive health.

 However, revolutionary to the study of lifespan development and cognition is the fact that the brain retains its plasticity – its malleability -, and thereby its ability to change itself throughout the lifespan (Thornton, 2011).
 As a result, we continue to have options throughout our lifespan to support our brain to change and thereby to support healthy and successful cognitive aging.